epccs/parts_epccs/BACKEND_DEVSETUP_1.0.x.md

-# Inventree 1.0.x on Ubuntu 25.04
+# Inventree 1.0.x Developer mode on Ubuntu 24.04

-This guide will help you Install Inventree 1.0.x on Ubuntu 25.04 (<https://inventree.local>).
+This guide will help you Install Inventree 1.0.x in Developer mode on Ubuntu 24.04 (<http://inventree2.local>).
+In Dev mode media content is served directly from a Django webserver so that changes can be looked at in real time, but this is not considered safe for production.

-- ToDo: https is not working next step is to fix that.
+- ToDo: https is not working.

 ## Prerequisite Docker

-To install Docker on Ubuntu 25.04 desktop, first update the apt package index to use the official Docker repository (in ca-certificates) to allow apt to use a repository over HTTPS
+To install Docker on Ubuntu 24.04 desktop, first update the apt package index to use the official Docker repository (in ca-certificates) to allow apt to use a repository over HTTPS

 ```bash
 # Update the apt package index to use the official Docker repository (in ca-certificates)